vgteam/giraffe-sv-paper/scripts/archiving/software-readme.md

 # Giraffe Paper Data Archive

-This archive contains the software developed for the manuscript *Pangenomics enables genotyping common structural variants in 5,202 diverse genomes*.
+This archive contains the software developed for the manuscript *Pangenomics enables genotyping known structural variants in 5,202 diverse genomes*.
 It is organized as follows:

 * `code`: Contains source code
     * `giraffe-sv-paper`: Contains scripts used to manage the paper workflows and define the analyses, from [the repository here](https://github.com/vgteam/giraffe-sv-paper)